rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 Significantly, turning `overflow_checks` on or off should only produce an observable difference in the behavior of the program, beyond the time it takes to execute, if the program has an overflow bug.

+It should also be emphasized that `overflow_checks(off)` only disables *runtime* overflow checks.
+Compile-time analysis can and should still be performed where possible.
+Perhaps the name could be chosen to make this more obvious, such as `runtime_overflow_checks`, but that starts to get overly verbose.

 Illustration of use: